The 10 Dumbest Cities In America For 2025

 There You Have It — The Dumbest Big Cities in America

-If you’re measuring the locations in America where there are a high number of dropouts, few libraries, and where men tend to dominate, this is an accurate list.
+If you’re measuring the locations in America with many dropouts, few libraries, and where people tend to be less educated, this is an accurate list.

 If you’re curious enough, here are the least stupid places in America.
 Or, the smartest, if you will: